What is project team management and leadership?

-Project leadership: skills, behaviours, knowledge and values RESEARCH
+Project leadership: skills, behaviours, knowledge and values RESOURCE

 This research has sought to draw out project leadership competences from the perspective of practising project leaders, aspiring project leaders, heads of profession, project sponsors and clients... read more

-Errors, lies and misunderstandings: Systematic review on behavioural decision making in projects RESEARCH
+Errors, lies and misunderstandings: Systematic review on behavioural decision making in projects RESOURCE

 This article is a comprehensive literature review of behavioural decision making in projects, that is, how decision making in projects happens (and why).... read more

-Human resource management and project based organising: Fertile ground, missed opportunities and prospects for closer connections RESEARCH
+Human resource management and project based organising: Fertile ground, missed opportunities and prospects for closer connections RESOURCE

 This article reports on publishing trends at the intersection between HRM (human resource management) and PBO (project based organising) in key research-led journals in the project management field... read more

-Occupational stress and job demand, control and support factors among construction project consultants RESEARCH
+Occupational stress and job demand, control and support factors among construction project consultants RESOURCE

 This article investigates the relationship between job demands, job control, workplace support factors and occupational stress among South African construction project consultants... read more

-What practitioners consider to be the skills and behaviours of an effective people project manager RESEARCH
+What practitioners consider to be the skills and behaviours of an effective people project manager RESOURCE

 Project managers need to show open and honest concern for and genuine interests in the people they work with, understanding their feelings and emotions... read more